made2591/go-perceptron-go/README.md

 A single level perceptron classifier with weights estimated from sonar training data set using stochastic gradient descent.
 The implementation is in dev.
 Planned features:

+- complete future features XD (see above)
+- find co-workers
+- dev a three (then k-parameter) level networks with backprop
+- create a ml library in openqasm (just kidding)
+- brainstorming / devtesting other algorithms in ml

 ## Dependencies

 - [logrus](https://github.com/sirupsen/logrus)